-- CHEM BC3232 Descriptive Organic Chemistry: This course (formerly known as Chemistry IV) is recommended for prehealth students who are not majoring in chemistry or biochemistry.
-There is no lab for this course. - CHEM BC3271y Inorganic Chemistry: There is no lab attached to this course. - CHEM BC3242y Quantitative Analysis Lecture: This course is required for students majoring in chemistry or biochemistry.
+- CHEM BC3232 Descriptive Organic Chemistry: This course is recommended for prehealth students who are not majoring in chemistry or biochemistry.
+There is no lab for this course.
+The prerequisite for this course is General Chemistry I, so this course is appropriate for students whose professional programs of interest do not require organic chemistry. - CHEM BC3271y Inorganic Chemistry: There is no lab attached to this course. - CHEM BC3242y Quantitative Analysis Lecture: This course is required for students majoring in chemistry or biochemistry.
 Students who are not majoring in chemistry or biochemistry are not required to take the Quantitative Analysis Lab (CHEM BC3338y).

 Biochemistry is required by some professional schools and is strongly recommended for students who will be taking the MCAT.
 Barnard's biochemistry course (CHEM BC3282, Biological Chemistry) is offered in fall and spring, and has BIOL BC1502 and one year of organic chemistry as prerequisites.
+Beginning in Fall 2025, the biology department will offer BIOL BC3000, Biological Chemistry, which has BIOL BC2100 (Molecular & Mendelian Genetics) as a prerequisite.